Anioko/Pynuts/pages/home.rst

  Pynuts
 ========

-Pynuts is a Flask extension which will simplify your code by creating some generic content.
+Pynuts is a BSD licensed Flask extension which will simplify your code by creating some generic content.

 It allows you to: